 The College has been directed to submit draft regulations by June 30, 2020 to the government to permit pharmacist prescribing for certain minor ailments.

-Pharmacy professionals who would like to provide initial feedback on this change in scope will have an opportunity to do so in the near future, prior to a broader open public consultation in 2020.
+Pharmacy professionals who would like to provide initial feedback on this change in scope can complete this survey, which will close on January 31, 2020.
+There will also be an opportunity to comment on the draft regulations which will be circulated through a 60-day open public consultation in spring 2020.

 The College has also established a Minor Ailments Advisory Group, comprising patient advisors as well as experts in pharmacy, medicine, public health, health systems research, and anti-microbial stewardship.
 The advisory group’s role is to provide guidance and recommendations to the College on regulatory, policy, implementation and evaluation considerations, with a view to improving health outcomes and health-system quality while ensuring patient safety.